blepore/AzureNotes/CustomImageTransfer.md

 # Upload to Azure
 Let's get the VHD uploaded to Azure.

-Creating a publically-accessible Blob storage container seems to be the most simplistic approach.
+Creating a publicly-accessible Blob storage container seems to be the most simplistic approach.

 If you're new to Azure, you may want to download the AZ CLI (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).